mincong-classroom/containers/docs/lab-2.md

 changes are introduced to the “main” branch.
 However, it should not be executed if the event is not triggered on the “main” branch, e.g. “development”, to avoid polluting the container repository.
-This job should only be executed if the previous job “weekend-server-release” is completed successfully.
+This job should only be executed if the previous job “weekend-server-test” is completed successfully.
 Please commit the code changes to the Git repository directly.
 Also, can you prove that the updated image is working correctly?